joeddav/tensorflow-modelzoo/README.md

 _Note: Passing a Keras `Input`, as indicated in the documentation, works, but as of now there is no way to do this with pure TensorFlow_.

+### Available Models:

+Users may refer to the [Keras Documentation](https://keras.io/applications/) for detailed information about the models available.
+That said, the models currently supported are:

+- Xception
+- VGG16
+- VGG19
+- ResNet50
+- InceptionV3
+- InceptionResNetV2
+- MobileNet
+- DenseNet121
+- DenseNet169
+- DenseNet201

 ### Setup:
 With pip, simply run:
 ```